Rasithmd/expense_tracker/README.md

-# expense_tracker

-I'd be glad to create a comprehensive README file for an expense tracker app built with Flutter:

-Expense Tracker - Flutter App
+# Expense Tracker

-This is a Flutter application designed to help you effortlessly track your daily, weekly, monthly expenses.
+This application designed to help you effortlessly track your daily, weekly, monthly expenses.
 It provides a user-friendly interface to add, edit, and delete expenses, categorize them, and gain valuable insights into your spending habits.

-Features:
+## Features:

 Track Expenses: Add new expenses with details like amount, date, category, and optional notes.
 Categorization: Organize expenses into predefined or custom categories for better budgeting.
 Editing and Deletion: Edit or delete existing expenses to maintain accurate records.
 Visualizations: View insightful charts and graphs to understand your spending trends across different categories and time periods.

-Getting Started
+ ## Getting Started

 Prerequisites: